 BEAUTY WORLD`S NEW RULES

 A powerful rise of beauty eCommerce can also be explained with advanced technology step-up.
 Consequently, a big reason for the recent beauty industry’s eCommerce success can be found in mobile sales and their digital tools to help customers get an in-person, try-on experience on their phones.
 Brands like Urban Decay are starting to offer promotional filters that “put” products directly on the user’s face.

-Larger stores like Sephora are also expanding their digital try-on capabilities with apps like their Virtual Artist, which enables them to try the range of items from their phone and allows them to have real life look-alike shopping experience.
-Personalization is still key in the beauty and health industries and the innovations are playing a huge part in keeping technical savvy Millennials and Generation Z customers engaged.
+Larger stores like Sephora are also expanding their digital try-on capabilities with apps like their Virtual Artist, which enables them to try a range of items from their phone and allows them to have real-life look-alike shopping experiences.
+Personalization is still key in the beauty and health industries and innovations are playing a huge part in keeping technically savvy Millennials and Generation Z customers engaged.
 A good solution for blending two worlds comes from our client, Wow Junkie- the winner of a Shopper`s Mind Award for the best eCommerce site in Croatia.
 Their work philosophy is not to sell beauty, but the feeling and the experience.
-As they said: “From the beginning we wanted a person who feels our vibe, to become hooked and addicted to the wow feeling.”
+As they said: “From the beginning, we wanted a person who feels our vibe, to become hooked and addicted to the wow feeling.”
 As for their online approach to the customer, you can check out what we visually build for WowJunkie on our Behance.